fedeb95/netplot/README.md

 ```
 This has the drawback of potentially missing process names, so if you need them just stick to `netplot.py` without the `-f` option.

+## Mitm
+If you use netplot.sh while doing a mitm attack (maybe with `arpspoof`) you can see which sites where visited by target host in your network.
+Since process resolution doesn't make sense, `netplot` is best used with `--resolve-domain` or `--raw`.

 ## TODO list
 * add arguments to better control program's behaviour
 * refactor some ugly stuff